ustccjw/unhandled-rejection-polyfill/readme.md

-unhandled-rejection-proxy
+unhandled-rejection-polyfill

-> A proxy(polyfill) for unhandledrejection event of Promise
+> A polyfill for unhandledrejection event of Promise